 Who’s Hired Our Graduates?

-“The employer engagement events [in the Outcomes program] was arguably one of the best experiences I’ve had.
-It taught me a lot about how to communicate my work and network in general.”
+“The employer engagement events [in the Outcomes program] were some of the best experiences I’ve had.
+They taught me a lot about how to communicate my work and network in general.”

 Byron Allen, Data Science Immersive Alumnus, Sydney